RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 The following arguments are optional because they can be set by `TS.CREATE`:

- - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).
+ - `RETENTION` _retentionPeriod_ - Maximum retention period, compared to maximal existing timestamp (in milliseconds).

     Used only if a new time series is created.
 Ignored When adding samples to an existing time series.